Navigation

 Understanding for Professionals in the Nutrition-Mental Health Connection

-The purview of nutritional psychology lies deep within the intersection between the psychological, behavioral, and social sciences and nutrition, neuroscience, biochemistry, physiology, and psychiatry.
-Leveraging these diverse disciplines facilitates the development of innovative languages, concepts, and methods that seamlessly integrate into the knowledge and skills necessary for today’s professionals tasked with supporting psychological and behavioral health and well-being.
+The purview of nutritional psychology lies deep within the intersection between the psychological and nutritional sciences.
+Within this intersection comes an exploration of the cognitive, behavioral, psychosocial, and neurobiological factors influencing the diet-mental health relationship.
+From this interdisciplinary exploration comes the development of innovative languages, concepts, and methods that seamlessly integrate into the knowledge and skills necessary for today’s professionals tasked with supporting psychological, behavioral, and nutritional health and well-being.

 Introductory Certificate in Nutritional Psychology